XOZ3E/MIND-DUMP/README.md

 ## Overview

-**Mind Detective** is a mind mapping application that allows users to visually organize their thoughts and ideas.
+**Mind Dump** is a mind mapping application that allows users to visually organize their thoughts and ideas.
 Users can add points, connect them with lines, and include images and text to create a comprehensive mind map.
 This application is built using Python's Tkinter library and provides a user-friendly interface for brainstorming and idea management.

 ## Features